js-rocket-org/push-notify-tester/README.md

 ## TODO

 * Complete Android script to send using FCM (Firebase Cloud Messaging)
-* Remove dependency of thrid party library for IOS
+* Remove dependency of third party library for IOS